Mount Rushmore National Memorial under construction.

-Tribes interested in applying for a cooperative agreement are encouraged to review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
+Tribes interested in applying for a cooperative agreement to collaborate with the Program on landowner outreach and other activities are encouraged to review the cooperative agreement resources listed below to gain familiarity with the application process and requirements.
 Close collaboration with Program staff is encouraged throughout the entire cooperative agreement process.
-Buy-Back Program staff, including Tribal Relations Advisors and the cooperative agreement specialist, will be available to provide on-going guidance and support, as well as technical assistance in developing a cooperative agreement.
+Buy-Back Program staff will be available to provide on-going guidance and support, as well as technical assistance in developing a cooperative agreement.

 The Application Narrative